worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 ## 6. Questions and Support

-For questions about these guidelines or whether your AI use falls within scope, contact the WB Reproducibility Team.
+For questions about these guidelines or whether your AI use falls within scope, contact the WB Reproducibility Team at reproducibility@worldbank.org.